lightdarkblue25/TestPic/README.md

 # TestPic
-Testing code ideas

-Trying to uplaod photos to github repository
+Opload photos to github repository for cloud storage